A Holistic Approach to Youth Development

 We know that exposure to violence makes young people more likely to become violent themselves.
-So, how can we disrupt that cycle and encourage students down another path?
+So, how can we disrupt that cycle?
+How do we encourage students down another path?

 As it turns out, meditation helps.

-“We had a student from last year who said he would have killed someone if it wasn’t for this class,” said Antonio Stovall, the instructor for TAP’s African American Culture and Contemporary Issues class at William Fleming High School.
+“We had a student from last year who said he would have killed someone if it wasn’t for this class,” said Antonio Stovall.
+He is the instructor for TAP’s African American Culture and Contemporary Issues class at William Fleming High School.
 The class builds identity, cultural awareness, and self-empowerment among Black students at Fleming.
 Meditation and mindfulness techniques play a big role in the class.

 “We are noticing a big difference in how students are interacting with their community, with their classmates,” says Antonio.
 “They feel more grounded, they have more self-value and self-respect.”

-TAP pairs this foundation of mindfulness with other experiences that encourage students toward violence-free, productive futures.
+TAP pairs this foundation of mindfulness with other experiences that encourage violence-free, productive futures.
 For example, we get them out into nature.

 The students in Antonio’s class and in all of our youth programs often come from households or neighborhoods where they see violence or may even be involved in it.
 “They deal with a lot of stress, depression, and hardship,” says Antonio.
 By taking them out of the city to experience nature, “they get an opportunity to detach from their home situation and get back in tune with themselves.”